CirroBuild/FrostiDocs/tutorial/2022-03-29-crypto-volumes-julia-questdb.md

 file with a corresponding database schema.

-As most of us have our data in CSVs, (despite the flaws) this will hopefully help you mBuild Bitcoin volume curves using Julia and QuestDB to better understand the flow of trading throughout the day. ove to a more practical database solution.
-I spent featureType: resource most of my Ph.D. wrestling with flat files and could have saved some time by moving to a database sooner.
+As most of us have our data in CSVs, (despite the flaws) this will hopefully help you build Bitcoin volume curves using Julia and QuestDB to better understand the flow of trading throughout the day. ove to a more practical database solution.
+I spent most of my Ph.D. wrestling with flat files and could have saved some time by moving to a database sooner.

 In my case, I have a folder of CSV files of BTCUSD trades downloaded from Alpaca